If you have a question not answered below, please feel free to contact me, I’ll be very happy to answer your questions.

 Yes, gift vouchers are available at the standard rate of a normal session.
 Anybody can buy a gift voucher.
 They can be bought directly from this website by card, and a personalised gift voucher will be emailed to you.
 Purchase a gift voucher

 Gift vouchers must be transferable, by law.
 Transferable with consent simply means that the intended recipient of the gift voucher – the person whose name is on it – explicitly allows their gift voucher to be redeemed by someone else.
 They must give their permission to me in writing.
+This is because the voucher is digital and can be copied or distributed – potentially abused – but has only one recipient, the person named on it.

 Why?